takluyver/blog/posts/understanding-dbus.rst

 but most objects also have some standard interfaces like ``org.freedesktop.DBus.Introspectable``, which you can use to examine the methods and signals of an object.

+All these names start with reversed domain names, so people don't accidentally use the same name for different things.
+The examples I've given are defined by ``freedesktop.org``.
+If I was defining my own D-Bus API, the names might look like ``io.github.takluyver.projectname``.

 Developer tools
 ---------------